stanford-crfm/levanter/docs/Getting-Started-GPU.md

     --config_path /opt/levanter/config/gpt2_small.yaml
 ```

-For more information on how to train models in Levanter see our [User Guide](Getting-Started-Training.md).
+For more information on how to train models in Levanter, see our [User Guide](Getting-Started-Training.md).

-### Mounting A Local Fork of Levanter Inside the Docker Container
+### Mounting a Local Fork of Levanter Inside the Docker Container

-If you are going to be adding to or extending Levanter for your own use case, these are the Docker setup steps you should follow.
+If you are planning to add to or extend Levanter for your own use case, follow these Docker setup steps.

-Clone the Levanter repository:
+First, clone the Levanter repository:

 ```bash
 git clone https://github.com/stanford-crfm/levanter.git
 ```

-Then run an interactive docker container with your levanter directory mounted as a volume.
-In this example, let's say your Levanter
+Then run an interactive Docker container with your Levanter directory mounted as a volume.
+For example, if your Levanter
-repo is located at `/nlp/src/username/levanter`, then you would run the command below to make that directory accessible to the docker container.
+repo is located at `/nlp/src/username/levanter`, then run the command below to make that directory accessible to the Docker container.

 ```bash
 sudo docker run -it --gpus=all -v /nlp/src/username/levanter:/levanter --shm-size=16g ghcr.io/nvidia/jax:levanter
 ```

-When your container starts, the Levanter repo you cloned will be available at `/levanter`.
+Once your container starts, the Levanter repo you cloned will be available at `/levanter`.
-You should `cd` into the levanter directory and run the install command for levanter from that directory.
+You should `cd` into the `levanter` directory and run the install command for Levanter from that directory.

 ```bash
 cd /levanter
 pip install -e .
 ```

-Now you should be able to run training jobs in this container and it will use the Levanter version you have in your mounted directory:
+Now, you should be able to run training jobs in this container using the version of Levanter from your mounted directory:

 ```bash
 python src/levanter/main/train_lm.py \